ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 #### Updating config

 > **Warning**: BACK UP YOUR CONFIG FILES BEFORE UPDATING!
+> We recommend making a backup of the file printed by `kdb file system:/elektra/mountpoints` before updating your installation.
+> In the unlikely case that the migration script fails, you can still use the information from the backup to manually recreate your mountpoints.

 To update your existing `system:/elektra/mountpoints` data you can use the [migration script](/scripts/migrate-mountpoints.py).

-> **Note**: To run the script you must have Elektra and the Python binding installed.
+> **Note**: To run the script you must have Elektra and Python the Python binding installed.
+> The minimum Python version with which the script works is 3.7.
 > The script uses the Python binding to manipulate `Key`s and `KeySet`s, but it does not the `kdb` CLI tool, or the `KDB` API.
 > It is safe to run this script before, or after you update your Elektra installation.